simwai/reddit-auto-comment-bot/README.md

-**Dev-Man's Introduction:**
-Hey there, fellow developers!
-Dev-Man here, the superhero of programming, ready to save the day with my skills in Python and all things related to programming, AI, Machine Learning, statistics, finance, and more.
-But before we dive into the code, let me lighten the mood with a quick dev joke: Why do programmers prefer dark mode?
-Because light attracts bugs! 😄 Now, let's get to business!

----

 ## Reddit Auto Comment Bot

 The code you see here represents a Python script that automates commenting on new posts made by a specific Reddit user.
 It utilizes the PRAW library, which provides a convenient wrapper for the Reddit API.